 How SARS-CoV-2 in American deer could alter the course of the global pandemic

-Scientists have evidence that SARS-CoV-2 spreads explosively in white-tailed deer, and the virus is widespread in this deer population across the U.S.
+Scientists have evidence that SARS-CoV-2 spreads explosively in white-tailed deer and that the virus is widespread in this deer population across the United States.

-Researchers say the findings are quite concerning and could have vast implications for the long-term course of the global pandemic.
+Researchers say the findings are quite concerning and could have vast implications for the long-term course of the coronavirus pandemic.

-Since SARS-CoV-2 first emerged, there have been several signs that white-tailed deer would be highly susceptible to the virus — and that many of these animals were catching it across the country.
+Since SARS-CoV-2, the coronavirus that causes the disease COVID-19, first emerged, there have been several signs that white-tailed deer would be highly susceptible to the virus — and that many of these animals were catching it across the country.

 "If the virus has opportunities to find an alternate host besides humans, which we would call a reservoir, that will create a safe haven where the virus can continue to circulate even if the entire human population becomes immune," he says.
 "And so it becomes more and more complicated to manage or even eradicate the virus."